Visit our online Jewelry Shop

 Stephen Dweck

 Founders: Stephen Dweck ~ New York City- Stephen Dweck is a much respected contemporary jewelry designer.
 He studied sculpture and painting in New York City.
 He launched his first line in 1981 at Bergdorf Goodman and it was all uphill from there.
 He was soon designing jewelry for high profile fashion designers such as Oscar de la Renta, Escada and Donna Karan.
 His unique costume jewelry also made it into fashion magazines and is on permanent display at the Metropolitan Museum of Art in New York.
+I have found Stephen Dweck sterling and diamond jewelry selling on QVC.
 Signature Designs: Natural stones, gold and sterling jewelry.
 Jewelry that incorporates nature and art.
 Men's jewelry, belts and china.
 Back to top

 Another mark on some of his one of a kind designs is a beetle.